blarney-lang/blarney/README.md

 is a Blarney primitive that introduces name information inside `m` This simple approach captures quite a lot of useful names.

-Use of this plugin is *completely optional*, and disabled by default.
-To enable it, first install the plugin
+The plugin is *completely optional*, and disabled by default.
+To enable it, first install using cabal

 ```
 cd Haskell/BlarneyPlugins/Namer
 cabal install
 ```

-and then pass the `--enable-namer-plugin` to `blc`.
+and then pass the `--enable-namer-plugin` flag to `blc`.

 To further improve the readability of generated code, you can also pass the `--enable-name-prop` and `--enable-simplifier` options to